 NRC is a founding member of the Inter-Agency Network for Education in Emergencies (INEE), and we co-chair the INEE Steering Group

 We are also represented in these key education networks:

 - INEE Minimum Standards and Network Tools Working Group and various INEE Task Teams

 - Global Education Cluster

 - Global Coalition to Protect Education from Attack (GCPEA) and the Watchlist for Children in Armed Conflict.
-We also support programmatic and policy efforts to make sure that schools are safe

 - Global Campaign for Education (GCE) in Norway and our field locations